 B i o g r a p h y

-Alejandra Villarreal Martinez specializes in Spanish and Latin American music as well as late-Romantic and Modern works.
+Alejandra Villarreal Martinez specializes in Spanish and Latin American music as well as 20th and 21st century works.
 She was recently honored by the National Society of Arts and Letters as the 1st place winner in the Bloomington, Indiana Chapter, and was a finalist for the Georgina Joshi Graduate Fellowship at the Jacobs School of Music.
 At the Cleveland Institute of Music she was the first recipient of the Elly Ameling Award for Excellence in Recital Performance.
 Additional accolades include 1st Place Advanced Women at Buckeye NATS and the Carol and Peter Polk Music Award.

 Ms. Martinez's commitment to contemporary opera is demonstrated by the libretti she has written, especially those honoring the Latin American experience.
 She was part of a team that received the prestigious Opera American Female Composers Discovery Grant.
 Her idea for a story based on the lives of soldaderas in the Mexican Revolution, La Capitana, led her to win IU's Innovation Competition in 2017.
 Her latest project, La Gloria will be a collaboration with her co-librettist and friend Nancy De Los Santos and composer David Reyes.